Okay, it’s true – splitting wood might not be the most “girly” of activities.

 The cutting edge of these axes’ broad bits will come with one of two types of edge: one that is beveled (or steeply sharpened) on only one side, much like a chisel, with a crowned striking face that delivers accurate, powerful blows; or a double-beveled bit, which delivers more of a scalloped cut.

 For those with a single bevel, the blade can only be worked in one direction, and is dedicated to right or left-handed use – using the blade in the wrong hand could dull or damage the blade.

-On the other hand (pun intended), the double bevel can be swung in either direction with either right or left hand, and its cutting edges generally measure between 3.5 to 8 inches.
+On the other hand (pun intended), the double bevel can be swung in either direction with either right or left hand, and its cutting edges generally measure between three and a half and eight inches.